Valuable Lessons From A Health Tech Project Manager

 David Zinman | October 7, 2021 | 3 Min Read

-Even with a global pandemic raging, and the challenges stacked high, Macadamian Health-Tech Project Manager, David Zinman, led a global team to successfully update an Italian client’s cardiopulmonary-bypass (related to the heart and lung) device.
+Even with a global pandemic raging, and the challenges stacked high, Macadamian Health-Tech Project Manager, David Zinman, led a global team to successfully update a client’s cardiopulmonary-bypass (related to the heart and lung) device.
 Here’s what he learned.

-I never thought I would be starting a health-tech project amid a global pandemic, but that is exactly what happened when our team worked with LivaNova.
+I never thought I would be starting a health-tech project amid a global pandemic, but that is exactly what happened when our team worked with an Italian client.

-LivaNova is a medical manufacturer that produces devices used for cardiac surgery and neuromodulation, which involves technology that directly acts on the nerves.
-While LivaNova mainly produces hardware devices, it had very little in-house software development at the time of this project.
+The client is a medical manufacturer that produces devices used for cardiac surgery and neuromodulation, which involves technology that directly acts on the nerves.
 The company is based out of Italy, which was one of the hardest hit by the first wave of the COVID-19 pandemic.

-LivaNova is recognized globally as the number one cardiopulmonary-bypass devices company.
+The client is recognized globally as an important cardiopulmonary-bypass devices company.
 Its cardiovascular technologies are used in more than half of all open-heart surgeries.

-Our team’s assignment involved developing a larger perfusionist screen for one of LivaNova’s medical devices.
+Our team’s assignment involved developing a larger perfusionist screen for one of the client’s medical devices.
 It was a project that entailed working across many geographies at the height of the COVID-19 pandemic.

 Health-Tech Project Manager Challenges